Comicboy/DTU_MPC/README.md

 # DTU_MPC
-Repository for our groupwork regarding the course 02619 -  Model Predictive Controll
+Repository for our groupwork regarding the course 02619 -  Model Predictive Control